Newborn Jaundice: A Brief Guide

 Neonatal jaundice

 Did you know that up to 60% of term babies and 80% of premature babies develop newborn jaundice in their first week of life?
-Keep reading to know what exactly this condition is, how it is caused, and how to diagnose and treat it.
+Keep reading to learn about newborn jaundice, its causes, and how to diagnose and treat it.

 What is newborn jaundice?

-Newborn or neonatal jaundice is when there is a yellowish discolouration of the skin, eyes and mucous membranes of a newborn baby.
-It is caused due to an excess of bilirubin in the blood.
+Newborn or neonatal jaundice is when there is a yellowish discolouration of the skin, eyes, and mucous membranes of a newborn baby.
+It is caused by an excess of bilirubin in the blood.
 Bilirubin is a yellow-coloured pigment that gets formed when red blood cells break down.

 Is jaundice in newborns normal?

 This condition can affect up to 60% of newborns in their first week of life.
-In most cases, it resolves on its own and only a minority of babies need medical attention.
+In most cases, it resolves on its own, and few babies need medical attention.

 What are the types and causes of newborn jaundice?